“Every right is a moral as well as legal entitlement to have or do something”

 - Section- 41C Every arrest made by any police official must be informed to the District and the State headquarters within 12 hours of any arrest which also needs to be displayed on the conspicuous board.

 The Court in Yoginder Singh v/s State of Punjab observed that for the execution of Article- 21 as well as Article- 22(1) it is imperative that:-

 - The arrested person has the right to inform his friend, relative or any other person in his interest about his arrest.

 - The police official must inform the arrested person all his rights right after detainment/ arrest of the accused person.

 - The entry of the arrest with complete details must be made in a diary which must include the name of the person who has been informed about the arrest.

 In another landmark case titled, Prem Shukla v/s Delhi Administration, the court observed that “the prisoners/ arrested persons have a right to not be handcuffed in shackles unless and until some extraordinary circumstances arise during the arrest or when in custody”.

-India faces a huge problem of illegal arrests as well as custodial deaths which are majorly caused due to illegal arrests.
+India faces a huge problem of illegal arrests as well as custodial deaths, which are majorly caused due to illegal arrests.
 These problems undermine the essence of Article- 21 of the Indian Constitution as well as the fundamental human rights that are available to everyone under the Universal Declaration of Human Rights.
 The stipulations issued in D.K.
-Basu v/s West Bengal by the Supreme Court of India are not being properly executed and therefore, it is the need of the hour to try and execute the issued provisions and guidelines properly which can definitely bear better results which would ultimately help decrease the number of an illegal arrests and resulting custodial deaths.
+Basu v/s West Bengal by the Supreme Court of India are not being properly executed and therefore, it is the need of the hour to try and execute the issued provisions and guidelines properly, which can definitely bear better results, ultimately assisting in the decrease in number of illegal arrests and resulting custodial deaths.